Skip to content

 at the Evanston History Center

-Evanston History Center invites professional and non-professional fashion designers, costume designers, technicians, tailors, stylists, and creators from Chicagoland to take their inspiration from a curated selection of objects from our extensive, historically significant costume collection and create a new look of their own.
-Learn how to enter below.
+Chicagoland fashion designers and creators will take inspiration from a curated selection of objects from our extensive, historically significant costume collection and create a new look of their own.
+Winners will be presented with cash prizes as part of the Opening Night Soiree fashion design showcase and juried competition.

 With more than 20,000 garments, textiles, and accessories dating from the early nineteenth century to the present, Evanston History Center’s Costume Collection is one of the largest in the state of Illinois.
 The Collection spans the breadth of Evanston’s history, including garments and accessories for men, women, and children.
 Collection materials focus on clothing and accessories worn by Evanston residents from all walks of life.